1909 Glasgow Central by-election: Result

 Bowles reaction to the result: "The Irish injured me, the Unemployed deserted to the enemy and biggest and worst defection of all, the determining elector, the businessman, who last time voted against Balfour and protection, this time voted against the Government and the Budget."

 Aftermath

-Bowles was re-elected for King's Lynn at the January 1910 as a Liberal.
+Bowles was re-elected for King's Lynn at the January 1910 election as a Liberal.
 Dickson was re-elected here;